Shoppers Drug Mart: Imasco era and expansion (1986–2013)

-Acquisition by Loblaw Companies
+Loblaw Companies ownership (2013–present)

 On July 15, 2013, Loblaw Companies announced that it would acquire Shoppers Drug Mart for $12.4 billion, pending shareholder and regulatory approval.
 The deal was approved by the Competition Bureau on March 21, 2014, and completed on March 28, 2014.
+Prior to the sale to Loblaws, U.S.-based Walgreens had considered to acquire Shoppers Drug Mart in the past.

 As a result of the merger, the chain began to develop synergies with Loblaw's grocery stores.
 Most prominently, Shoppers Drug Mart locations began to stock products from Loblaw's President's Choice & No Name brands; likewise, Loblaw's grocery stores could now stock Shoppers' "Life" brand products.